 Imagine that you get admitted to an engineering college.
 Once you get admission, you come to know that your college doesn’t have teachers for the number of subjects.
 How will you study those subjects?
 How will you end up being a good engineer?

 Majority of the universities and educational institutions does not even have half of the teachers that they actually require.
-Teachers for essential subjects like chemistry, maths and many more are not available.
+Teachers for essential subjects like chemistry, maths and much more are not available.
 Universities do not even bother to hire teachers.
 The posts remain empty for years.

 So many students complete their graduation without any teachers for such important subjects.
 How do you expect these students to get jobs if they don’t even have the knowledge of basic subjects?
 Who is responsible for their unemployment?